Yao52368/AI-CUP-2019_task2/README.md

   + You can run the file in order and train the model by yourself.

 + Step 3.
-Run with our model
+Run with our well-trained model

-  + Download [our model](https://drive.google.com/open?id=1_IoF1hW-55WtoukyAsfNefeY5tHI4szW), create folder named "save" and put it in save/
+  + Download [model](https://drive.google.com/open?id=1_IoF1hW-55WtoukyAsfNefeY5tHI4szW), create folder named "save" and put model in save/

   + Run load_model line in "Load and Save model" block in source code